drhyrum/primaryspecials/songs/more_than_enough.md

 And you say, "I love you"
 Then I think you're *doing* enough

+## Verse 3
-3. Someday, I'll have a home, a family
+Someday, I'll have a home, a family
 And I'll love them just as much as you love me
 Then maybe you'll finally see
 You have given enough for me